tabishkhan090/Coursify/README.md

 # Coursify
-**Your task is to create a course-selling website where admin can publish/create courses and user can purchase courses.**
+course-selling website where admin can publish/create courses and user can purchase courses.**

 # Frontend